Clinical and Support Staff

 Hilary Goetz, Psy.D.Neuropsychologist

-Hilary Goetz, Psy.D., is a fellowship-trained neuropsychologist at the Inova Neuroscience and Spine Institute (INSI).
+Hilary Goetz, Psy.D., is a fellowship-trained neuropsychologist with Inova Neurosciences.
 Dr. Goetz assesses adults presenting with cognitive changes in the context of neurological, medical, and psychiatric conditions.
 She provides comprehensive neuropsychological evaluation of adult outpatients with a variety of neurological conditions, including epilepsy, memory disorders, brain injury, cerebrovascular disorders and movement disorders.

-Dr. Goetz joined INSI in 2018.
+Dr. Goetz joined Inova Neurosciences in 2018.
 Prior to her current position at Inova, she administered neuropsychological assessments at a private practice in Athens, Georgia and at Kaiser Permanente Medical Center in Los Angeles, California.

 She holds a doctoral degree in clinical psychology from Pace University and a bachelor’s degree with honors from Cornell University.
 Dr. Goetz lives in Northern Virginia with her husband.